gaberull/CountingCards/README.md

 - [ ] **Remove this list and section**
 - [ ] add ability for player to play multiple hands
 - [ ] figure out where to put/remove **Notes:**:
     - ***Source files are in ./CountingCards/***   (probably keep this one)
     - dimensions of screenshot images: 91 x 28

-## Summary

-Who doesn't love a good game of blackjack? ***CountingCards*** helps the player learn blackjack gameplay and basic strategy, provides a fun way to practice keeping the count of the deck, offers advice on adjusting your bet and adjusting strategy based on the count of the deck.
-This game will be a fun way to help the you bring your best game to the casino or a blackjack game with friends.

-***This game will help the user to win money at the casino, or at the very least, limit their losses***

 ## Features of CountingCards